zty0510/Final_Project/README.md

 The specification for each part is located in` docs` directory of this repo.
 Check them for detailed requirements for each step.

 This project (esp. the framework itself) is only supposed to work in a modern Linux system.
 During the face-to-face check, your project should only run on the Debian Linux on the Pi from the teaching team.
-During the face-to-face checking, demostrating the project using other devices or OS is considered invalid and will face score deduction.
+During the face-to-face checking, demonstrating the project using other devices or OS is considered invalid and will face score deduction.
 However, you are highly encouraged to implement and debug it on your local system.

 ## Collaborating with Your Teammate(s)